cozy/cozy-client/packages/cozy-client/README.md

 After making changes to code, it is necessary to

+* build all the repository's packages `yarn build`
 * update the generated API docs via `yarn docs`
 * update the generated types via `cd packages/cozy-client; yarn typecheck`
 * commit the result